nyaaarlathotep/nyaaarlathotep.github.io/_posts/2024-11-8- SICP Exercise 3.md

 ### 3.24

-Just rewrite assoc, all the inner methods use assoc to locate the key.
+we just need to rewrite `assoc`, all the inner methods use `assoc` to locate the key.

 ```
 (define (make-table same-key?)